How to Elevate Your ITIL Incident Management Process (in 2024)

 • For example, an alarm triggered by someone powering off a piece of personal equipment as they head home after work likely shouldn’t be causing a critical alarm.
 But your backhaul going down should—because multiple customers have been affected.
 The point is, no one wants to roll trucks and wake up a boss for an issue that isn’t truly critical.

-💡 How to elevate your incident identification and prioritization process:
+How to elevate your process

 • To identify and prioritize incidents more efficiently, start by examining your alarms in detail.
 Identify which are actionable and which aren’t.
 (Again, “actionable” in this context means helping you understand and resolve the issue expressed by the incident rather than simply indicating an issue is occurring without telling you more.)